 This will start our connection cascade, and the final situation looks like this:

 Congratulations, we’re now all connected through!
 If you have set a password (we’ve set it to “PASSWORD” in the above example), you now will see the remote screen.
 Note that we didn’t even have to execute a command on “hopper”, nor even reconfigure any firewall!
-My experience is that the quality and speed of the transmitted remote image is much better with this method than with commercial products.
-Of course, this is because commercial products have to divide and share bandwidth across all users.
+My experience is that the quality and speed of the transmitted remote image is very good.

 The SSH connections will stay alive until you terminate them.
 So, just type “exit” in the ssh terminals opened at “sittinghere” and “overthere” that we have been opened previously (to “hopper”).